MicrosoftDocs/labs/labs/insiderdevtour2018/office365/includes/2-BuildingTeamHub.md

 4. The app must include an initial configuration page to display during tab setup.

 ## Create Azure App Service ##
-1. Login to Azure portal
+1. Login to your Azure subscription from the [Azure portal](https://portal.azure.com)

 ![Azure Portal](../media/azure-portal-1.png)